mathjax/MathJax-docs/web/webpack.rst

-You can define your own prefix to point to the location of your extensions by using the ``paths`` object in the ``loader`` block of your configutation.
-In our case (see code below), we add a ``custom`` prefix, and have it point to the URL of our extension (in this case, the same directory as the HTML file that loads it, prepresented by the URL ``.``).
+You can define your own prefix to point to the location of your extensions by using the ``paths`` object in the ``loader`` block of your configuration.
+In our case (see code below), we add a ``custom`` prefix, and have it point to the URL of our extension (in this case, the same directory as the HTML file that loads it, represented by the URL ``.``).
 We use the ``custom`` prefix to specify ``[custom]/mml.min.js`` in the ``load`` array so that our extension will be loaded.